by Marla White

 You know the old song?
 The one with the partridge and drummers and all that annoying stuff that nobody really wants to get for Christmas?
-To change it up, I'm going to list twelve gift suggestions for the writer in your life, one new idea a day for the next twelve days so keep checking in!
-Things they absolutely will want a lot more noisy geese a'laying and a'poopin' all over the place.
+To change it up, I'm going to list twelve gift suggestions for the writer in your life, things they absolutely will want a lot more noisy geese a'laying and a'poopin' all over the place

 On the Second Day of Christmas...

 Everyone writes better with a good pot of tea so Simpson & Vail have made a gift box of teas named after literary greats.
 Maybe some day they'll make a set for screenwriters, but in the meantime brew up a cup of Edgar Allan Poe's Black Tea Blend or Louisa May Alcott's Green Tea Blend and think of the movie adaptations you could write!

 "Enjoy a sampling of ten of the most popular teas in our literary line!
 Our literary (author) teas have been very popular since they were introduced in the Fall of 2015 and we add two new authors every year.

 This gift box features the following authors in the line: Louisa May Alcott, Maya Angelou, Jane Austen, the Bronte Sisters, Emily Dickinson, Frederick Douglass, Edgar Allan Poe, Beatrix Potter, William Shakespeare and Walt Whitman.

 Each package makes approximately 6-10 cups of tea and is labeled with a colorful Literary label that lists the ingredients and brewing information for each tea.

 Packaged in a lovely black gift box, lined with an elegant black and white floral patterned tissue, and sealed with a decorative label, this author collection is perfect for you and your literary tea friends."

 They also carry a wide assortment of other teas to choose from.